 Leave to soak in for 5-10 minutes and then rinse thoroughly (repeat if necessary).

-Best Value Shampoo
+Best Value Dog Shampoo

 Homemade Dog Shampoo for Sensitive Skin

-Another recipe for sensitive skin, Aloe Vera is renowned for soothing skin.
+Another recipe for sensitive skin, Aloe vera is renowned for soothing skin.

 You’ve probably used an after sun containing it as the first ingredient.

-Glycerine is a well known humectant which means it locks in moisture.
+Glycerin is a well known humectant which means it locks in moisture.

 - 1 quart water